-Equipment/Materials to be Used: Backhoe, various hand and power tools, photoionization detector, sample bottle preservation materials, bowls, and spoons and dust monitor.
+Equipment/Materials to be Used: Common hand tools, vehicles, and forklift/crane.

-Inspection Requirements: Personnel will conduct a daily inspection of PPE and equipment.
-Equipment will be inspected prior to use in accordance with the manufacturer's instructions.
-If during inspection or during use, equipment fails to function properly, it is to be turned in for repair/replacement.
+Inspection Requirements: All equipment will be inspected daily by workers prior to use.
+If during inspection or during use, equipment fails to function properly, equipment is to be turned in for repair/replacement.
 All safety guards designed on equipment will remain in place.
-If any safety device on equipment is missing, that piece of equipment will be placed out of service until it can be repaired/replaced.
-During site set-up, equipment-generating noise will be monitored by the SHSO to determine whether or not hearing protection is required.
+If any safety device on equipment is missing, that piece of equipment will be placed out of service until it can be repaired or replaced.